Trams in Gdańsk: 1989–2012

 In 2011, automatic ticket machines began to be installed, making it possible to sell one-time tickets and long-term tickets.
-The ticket machines were placed near the main stations, transfer points, and on most terminuses.
+The ticket machines were placed near the main stations, transfer points, and at most terminuses.

-During construction work on the tracks on Nowy Port, a new junction was built on the route from ulica Wolności to Centrum, allowing Centrum-bound trams to turn about using the "large loop," also allowing the creation of a new line from Brzeźno through Nowy Port to Marynarka Polski.
+During construction work on the tracks on Nowy Port, a new junction was built on the route from ulica Wolności to Centrum, allowing Centrum-bound trams to turn about using the large loop, also allowing the creation of a new line from Brzeźno through Nowy Port to Marynarka Polski.
 A few years earlier, during a renovation of the tracks in Centrum, a new turn allowed trams to run from Hucisko to Dworzec PKS.